-Trial of man charged with running down Muslim family in Canada to begin
+Trial of man charged with running down Muslim family in Canada begins

 “The trial will mark the first time since Canada passed its anti-terrorism laws that terrorism will be argued before a jury in a first-degree murder case,” the London Free Press also said on Tuesday.

-Veltman’s lawyer, Christopher Hicks, said in 2021 that his client has the presumption of innocence.
+Veltman’s lawyer, Christopher Hicks, said in 2021 that his client has the “presumption of innocence”.

 “Every person, including Nathaniel Veltman, has the presumption of innocence.
 That’s very important,” Hicks said at the time.